anniechakraborty/BookQuest/README.md

 - Initially, create a database in Mongo by launching the MongoDB Compass and connecting to the server.
 In our case we connect to the local server (local host) using the `mongodb://localhost:27017` connection string URI.
 - Create a new database called BookFinder with a collection called Books.
 - Clone / download this project and open it in the Command Prompt / Terminal of your device and run the command `py .\main.py`
+- To run the PostgreSQL implmentation, run `py .\postgreSQL_implmentation.py`

 ### Project File Structure